squid-app/config/README.md

 ## usage

 Config required the Application's name (eg: `core`, `desktop`, etc.), the base path where files are stored.
-You can add a thrid argument to define the current environement
+You can add a thrid argument to define the current environement.
+Finally you can define a last object that override the produced configuration, mostly for development need.

     var ConfigManager = require('squid-config')
-      , SquidConfig   = new config( 'squid', './config/', 'test' )
+      , SquidConfig   = new config( 'squid', './config/', 'test', { foo: 'local' } )

 ## Tests